Sidhuvud

 Be an everyday-visionary

-Of course we can allow our weeks to just unfold randomly and parry events as they come your way, but the likelihood of having a smooth, efficient and enjoyable workday increases if we regain control of the paintbrush and make conscious decisions on how we want our weeks to pan out.
+Of course, we can allow our weeks to unfold randomly and parry events as they come our way, but the likelihood of having a smooth, efficient, and enjoyable workday increases if we regain control of the paintbrush and make conscious decisions on how we want our weeks to pan out.

 Do this